dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 has to be 0 to avoid errors)

 ### `connect()`
-Declared in `inetstreamclient.hpp`, defined in `inetstreamclient.cpp`
+Declared in `inetclientstream.hpp`, defined in `inetclientstream.cpp`

 	void connect(const char* host, const char* port, int proto_osi3, int flags=0);